As COVID-19 vaccine nears, demand for diversity grows

 The mistrust remains to this day.

-"We want to be that bridge of interpretation for the black community concerning decisions being made about covid19 vaccines and therapeutics," said Dr. Leon McDougle the president of the National Medical Association- the country's oldest Black physicians group.
+"We want to be that bridge of interpretation for the black community concerning decisions being made about covid19 vaccines and therapeutics," said Dr. Leon McDougle, president of the National Medical Association, the country's oldest Black physicians group.

 The association is now running its own task force to address suspicions the trials might not be safe or the vaccines inadequately tested.

-"We're going to review the data, we're going to review the policy decisions>"
+"We're going to review the data, we're going to review the policy decisions," McDougle said.

 McDougle said the NMA task force has been meeting with major pharmaceutical companies and federal health leaders.